Alerting and Actions

 Send an GET/POST request to the server with specified URL.
 Variables can be used in the GET/POST data, such as $MonitorName, $CurrentState, etc. (see the variables full list), which allows using a single template for all and any state changes.
 HTTP(S) action has two types of validation: validation of response text and response code validation.
 If response doesn’t pass the validation, then action will be marked as a failed action in the log panel.

-We plan to add additional types of actions to IPHost Network Monitor, such as sending an SMS message via HTTP forms, and sending messages to Skype, Yahoo Messenger, and MSN Messenger users.
+We plan to add additional types of actions to IPHost Network Monitor, such as sending an SMS message via HTTP forms, and sending messages to Skype and other messengers.

 This chapter contains a useful simple action sample.